cosmos/ibc/papers/2020-05/src/channels.md

 The *channel* abstraction provides message delivery semantics to the interblockchain communication protocol in three categories: ordering, exactly-once delivery, and module permissioning.
-A channel serves as a conduit for packets passing between a module on one chain and a module on another, ensuring that packets are executed only once, delivered in the order in which they were sent (if necessary), and delivered only to the corresponding module owning the other end of the channel on the destination chain.
+A channel serves as a conduit for packets passing between a module on one ledger and a module on another, ensuring that packets are executed only once, delivered in the order in which they were sent (if necessary), and delivered only to the corresponding module owning the other end of the channel on the destination ledger.
 Each channel is associated with a particular connection, and a connection may have any number of associated channels, allowing the use of common identifiers and amortising the cost of header verification across all the channels utilising a connection and light client.

 Channels are payload-agnostic.
 The modules which send and receive IBC packets decide how to construct packet data and how to act upon the incoming packet data, and must utilise their own application logic to determine which state transactions to apply according to what data the packet contains.